 Office Tel.
 501. 569.
 8930

 Office Fax 501.
 569. 3547

 Bronwyn MacFarlane is Associate Professor of Gifted and Talented Education in the Department of Educational Leadership.
-She works with the Center for Gifted Education and teaches graduate level courses in Gifted Education Administration.
+She works with the UALR Mahony Center for Gifted Education and teaches graduate level courses in Gifted Education Administration and Educational Leadership.

 With professional experiences as a classroom teacher, teacher of gifted students, administrator of gifted programs, professional development consultant, and university faculty responsibilities, Dr. MacFarlane is actively involved with new research initiatives, reviewing school programs, working with diverse stakeholder groups, and developing curriculum.

 She has received numerous professional development grants to write curriculum teaching materials and work with teachers.
-Active in service to the field, Dr. MacFarlane was the nationally elected student representative to the SIG Board of “Research on Gifted and Talented” within the American Educational Research Association (AERA).
-She serves as a presidential-appointed member to the Leadership Development Committee of the National Association for Gifted Children (NAGC) and is Chair-Elect to the Counseling and Guidance Network.
+Active in service to the field, Dr. MacFarlane was a nationally elected representative to the SIG Board of “Research on Gifted and Talented” within the American Educational Research Association (AERA).
+She serves in elected and presidential-appointed capacities within the National Association for Gifted Children (NAGC) and is Chair of the Counseling and Guidance Network.
 She was elected to the board to the Consortium for Research on Educational Assessment and Teaching Effectiveness.
 Dr. MacFarlane has evaluated university and school district programs as an invited reviewer.

 - Distinguished Teaching Fellow Medallion, The University of Arkansas at Little Rock.

 - New Faculty Teaching Commendation, The University of Arkansas at Little Rock.

 - Graduation and Retention Advocate Award, The University of Arkansas at Little Rock